dwyl/learn-json-schema/README.md

 on the road to success for a web application/project. <br />
-Even if the API is only "_consumed_" _internally_ in your team/company, being crystal clear on exactly which parameters the API accepts as input and what format the _response_ will have is referred to as the API "contract".
+Even if the API is only "_consumed_" _internally_ in your team/company, being crystal clear on exactly which parameters the API accepts as input and what format the _response_ will have.
+This is referred to as the API "_contract_".

 > For _way_ more background reading on building APIs
 see: [_github.com/dwyl/**learn-api-design**_](https://github.com/dwyl/learn-api-design)